fvtt-fria-ligan/morkborg-foundry-vtt/implementation-notes.md

     * It's up to you to manually apply the final damage (i.e., reduce your HPs on your character sheet).
   * Armor
     * Armor has both a current and a max tier.
 The current tier is shown on the *Violence* tab as a radio button.
 The current tier radio buttons won't let you choose a current tier higher than the armor's max tier.
 There is no zero tier shown, since at zero tier armor is considered destroyed and should just be deleted.
-    * It's currently up to you to apply negative modifiers for heavy armor to your AGI and defense checks.
-[Fixing this is an open TODO]

 ## Powers
   * Any scrolls in your inventory will show up on both your sheet's *Treasures* and *Powers* tabs.